Regeneration in humans: Regeneration techniques

-By 2016, regeneration had been operationalised and induced by four main techniques: regeneration by instrument; regeneration by materials; regeneration by 3d printing; and regeneration by drugs.
-By 2016, regeneration by instrument, regeneration by materials and by regeneration drugs had been generally operationalised in vivo (inside living tissues).
-Whilst by 2016, regeneration by 3d printing had been generally operationalised by in vitro (inside the lab) in order to be built and prepare tissue for transplantation.
+By 2016, regeneration had been operationalised and induced by four main techniques: regeneration by instrument; regeneration by materials; regeneration by 3D printing; and regeneration by drugs.
+By 2016, regeneration by instrument, regeneration by materials and by regeneration drugs had been generally operationalised in vivo (inside living tissues), while regeneration by 3D printing had been generally operationalised in vitro (inside the lab) in order to create and prepare tissue for transplantation.

 By instrument

 A cut by a knife or a scalpel generally scars, though a piercing by a needle does not.
-In 1976, a 3 by 3cm scar on a non-diabetic was regenerated by insulin injections and the researchers, highlighting earlier research, argued that the insulin was regenerating the tissue.
+In 1976, a 3 by 3 cm scar on a non-diabetic was regenerated by insulin injections and the researchers, highlighting earlier research, argued that the insulin was regenerating the tissue.
 The anecdotal evidence also highlighted that a syringe was one of two variables that helped bring regeneration of the arm scar.
 The syringe was injected into the four quadrants three times a day for eighty-two days.
 After eighty-two days, after many consecutive injections, the scar was resolved and it was noted no scar was observable by the human eye.
 After seven months the area was checked again and it was once again noted that no scar could be seen.

 In 1997, it was proven that wounds created with an instrument that are under 2mm can heal scar free, but larger wounds that are larger than 2mm healed with a scar.

 In 2013, it was proven in pig tissue that full thickness micro columns of tissue, less than 0.5mm in diameter could be removed and that the replacement tissue, was regenerative tissue, not scar.
 The tissue was removed in a fractional pattern, with over 40% of a square area removed; and all of the fractional full thickness holes in the square area healed without scarring.
 In 2016 this fractional pattern technique was also proven in human tissue.
+In 2021, more people were paying attention to the possibility of scar free healing alongside new technologies involving instruments.